-- work more effectively with other professionals and with families
+- enables you to work more effectively with other professionals and with families

 - provides valuable guidance for supporting children and families in their transitions through the first eight years of a child’s life

-- provides a shared language, and guiding principles for achieving the best outcomes for every child and continuity of learning.
+- provides a shared language and guiding principles for achieving the best outcomes for every child by supporting continuity of learning.